 - Make it valuable.
 When we talk about 'value', we mean valuable to your demographic, so put the data you’ve collected to good use.
 For example, people might consider a Rolex valuable, but does it align with your brand demographics?
 Surprise and delight customers with more personalized interactions, to build true brand loyalty.

 - Make it urgent.
-Promotions shouldn’t outlive customer interest and attention spans.
+A Sweepstakes promotion shouldn’t outlive customer interest and attention spans.
 Urgency generates hype.